IntentSoftware/docs/articles/tutorials/create-an-aspnetcore-web-app.md

  - Describe services, their operations and data contracts (Data Transfer Objects)
  - Open, run and code within the generated codebase

-At the end of the tutorial, you will have an app that can manage movie data.
-Once you have the hang of it, you will be able to build an app like this in less than 5 min :)
+In the end you should have a very simple movie database with a simple interactive front-end which would take about 5 minutes to complete.

 [View or download sample](https://github.com/IntentSoftware/Docs/tree/master/source_code/samples/create-web-app)